 Step 1: Check Whether There is Error Message on the Black Screen

 From the error message we know Windows couldn’t boot because a system file is missing or corrupted, and we are told to repair the file by using Windows installation CD or DVD.
 Since the exact solution has been given, we can solve the problem with ease.

-Boot computer via the installation CD or DVD, then choose language and click “Next” to get the screenshot below:
+- Boot computer via the installation CD or DVD, then choose language and click Next to get the screenshot below:

-Here, choose “Repair your computer” and then make operations in accordance with prompts.
+- Choose Repair your computer and then make operations in accordance with prompts.

 Nevertheless, if there is no error message or you are unclear of what the message tells, do the next step.